How and why EasyOS is different

 This is controversial, however, it is just a

 different philosophy.
-The user runs as administrator (root),
+The human-user runs as administrator

-hung up with file permissions.
-Note, current releases of Easy default to running Firefox as user 'firefox', and SeaMonkey as user 'seamonkey'.
+get hung up with file permissions.
+Easy runs each non-root app as its own user.
+For example, by default Firefox runs as user 'firefox', and SeaMonkey as user 'seamonkey'.
+Installed AppImages and Flatpaks also default to run as their own user.
 It is easy to do the same for any app, that is, run it as its own user, isolated from other users. |

 Top-level /files folder |

-your personal files.
-The abovementioned apps running
+for all your personal files.
+The above-mentioned apps

-almost all apps default to open and save under /files.
+fact, almost all apps default to open and save under /files.

 No ISO! |